mmann1123/pyGIS/pygis/_build/html/_sources/docs/e_new_rasters.md

 `transform` defines the location of the upper left hand corner of the raster on the globe, and its spatial resolution.
 The arguments for `transform` are complex and beyond the scope of the chapter, please refer to the next chapter @ [affine transforms](d_affine.md) and [raster crs](d_raster_crs_intro.md) for more info.
 ```
 ## Writing Rasters
-To save this array along with geospatial information to a file, we call `rasterio.open()` with a path to the new file to be created, and 'w' to specify writing mode, along with the arguments above.
+To save this array along with spatial information to a file, we call `rasterio.open()` with a path to the new file to be created, and 'w' to specify writing mode, along with the arguments above.

 ```{code-cell} ipython3